100 Women Who Care North Suburban Chicago

 • To vote at virtual meetings, you must be present, and voting is done via a live Zoom poll immediately following the three presentations.

-• To vote at in-person meetings, voting is done via written ballot, or if you can’t attend the meeting, you can watch the presentations streamed live on our Facebook page and text your vote to us in real time to a pre-designated phone number.
+• To vote at in-person meetings, voting is done via written ballot or QR code ballot, or if you can’t attend the meeting, you can watch the presentations streamed live via Zoom and vote via a live Zoom poll in real time.

 10) How is the donation money allocated?